|1 – Introduction|

 - Ethics and social responsibility

-What Unique Career Paths Can I Pursue with an MBA Specializing in Economics?
+What Unique Career Paths Can I Pursue an MBA Specializing in Economics?

 The possibilities are seemingly endless for graduates of online MBA programs with an economics specialization.
 These graduates have specific capabilities that can help businesses and organizations of all sizes and industries.
 Many choose to pursue government careers while others may seek the independence that comes with business ownership.

-In addition to strong analytical and reasoning skills, online MBA program graduates are known for having superior business skills.
-Thanks to their educational background in business management as well as economic principles, many graduates find themselves in high-level management positions at major corporations later on in their career.
+Besides strong analytical and reasoning skills, online MBA program graduates are known for having superior business skills.
+Thanks to their educational background in business management and economic principles, many graduates find themselves in high-level management positions at major corporations later on in their careers.

 Chief Operations Officer

 Chief operations officers3 are responsible for providing overall direction to the companies that employ them.
 It’s their primary responsibility to determine company policies and ensure adherence from employees at all levels.
-C-level managers are the highest rank of management within a company and must liaise with other executives and supervisors to ensure their business is operating smoothly.
+C-level managers are the highest management rank within a company and must liaise with other executives and supervisors to ensure their business operates smoothly.
 Typical day-to-day duties are likely to include:

 - Meeting with the board of directors to determine business strategies